google-deepmind/mujoco/doc/programming/index.rst

 ~~~~~~~~~~~~

 This chapter is the MuJoCo programming guide.
 A separate chapter contains the :doc:`../APIreference/index`
 documentation.
-MuJoCo is a dynamic library compatible with Windows, Linux and macOS, which requires a process with AVX
+MuJoCo is a dynamic library compatible with Windows, Linux and macOS, which requires a processor with AVX
 instructions.
 The library exposes the full functionality of the simulator through a compiler-independent shared-memory C
 API.
 It can also be used in C++ programs.